AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-external_state_variables-14:

-14. Rule removed.

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
 14. As formal subprogram parameters of a Volatile type cannot have these aspects specified assumptions have to be made in the body of the subprogram of the properties that the formal parameter of a given mode may have as follows:

     * mode **in**: the formal parameter cannot be updated by the subprogram and is considered to have the properties Async_Writers => True and Effective_Reads => False.
 The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Effective_Writes set to True.

     * mode **out**: the formal parameter cannot be read by the subprogram as it is unknown whether a read will have an external effect.
 The formal parameter is considered to have the properties Async_Readers => True and/or Effective_Writes => True.
 The actual parameter in a call to the subprogram must be Volatile and have either or both of these properties True but may also have Async_Writers and Effective_Reads set to True.
 If the subprogram attempts a read of the formal parameter a flow anomaly will be reported.

     * mode **in out**: the formal parameter is considered to have all properties; Async_Readers => True, Async_Writers => True, Effective_Reads => True, Effective_Writes => True.
 The actual
       parameter in a subprogram call must be Volatile and have all of these properties set to True.

 .. _etu-external_state_variables-vr: